Peaceful protest

 Climate change activism: In recent years, the UK has witnessed a surge in climate change activism, with groups like Extinction Rebellion Cymru organising large-scale peaceful protests and acts of civil disobedience to demand urgent action on climate change.
 These protests have succeeded in raising public awareness about the climate crisis, putting pressure on policymakers to adopt more ambitious environmental policies, and prompting declarations of climate emergencies by local and national governments.

 Women’s suffrage movement: The campaign for women’s suffrage in the late 19th and early 20th centuries saw numerous peaceful protests, marches, and demonstrations across the UK.
-Suffragettes, led by organizations like the Women’s Social and Political Union (WSPU), organised rallies, hunger strikes, and non-violent civil disobedience tactics to demand voting rights for women.
-These peaceful protests raised public awareness about the injustice of women’s disenfranchisement and pressured the government to grant limited voting rights to women in 1918 with the Representation of the People Act.
+Campaigners organised rallies, hunger strikes, and non-violent civil disobedience tactics to demand voting rights for women.
+These peaceful protests (alongside, it should be noted, more radical or militant campaigning) raised public awareness about the injustice of women’s disenfranchisement and pressured the government to grant limited voting rights to women in 1918 with the Representation of the People Act.
 Full suffrage for women over 21 was achieved in 1928.

 How to take action